|

 medicine, leaf decoction used for hypertension.

-• Latex is massaged into skin to treat broken bones and sprains; bandaged on the spine to relieve sciatica.
+• Latex is massaged into skin to treat broken bones and sprains; bandaged on the spine to relieve sciatica, hip or leg pain.
 Used to treat skin ailments and thrush.
 Diluted latex used internally for diarrhea, stomach aches and dysentery.
 Latex and juice from crushed leaves used for ear infections.
 Bark used to treat headaches in several Pacific Islands.
 (8)

 • In the West Indies decoction of yellowing leaf is used to treat hypertension.
 Tea is also used to control diabetes.
 (8)